Country-western, farm, and Toy Story parties are super popular right now - but what to…

 Brown and/or Cream Yarn

-Red Heel Sock (The best price I could find for the socks was at The Sock Company.
-I purchased size medium.
+Red Heel Sock (I purchased size medium.
 Size large is more typical, but I think they looked good in medium – not ‘floppy’ at the neck.)

 Step 1: Fill the sock with poly-fil.
 Use ample poly-fil to ensure the “head” will not be floppy.
 Tie yarn or a rubber band around the opening of the sock to make sure the poly-fil remains in place while you’re working.